openseadragon/openseadragon/README.md

     grunt publish

-... which will delete the existing openseadragon folder, along with the .zip and .tar files, out of the site-build folder and replace them with newly built ones from the source in this repository; you'll then need to commit the changes to site-build.
+... which will delete the existing openseadragon folder, along with the .zip and .tar.gz files, out of the site-build folder and replace them with newly built ones from the source in this repository; you'll then need to commit the changes to site-build.

 ## Testing